Licorice Root: What It Heals, How to Grow It, and When to Avoid It

 Growing Licorice from Division

 Licorice is a rhizomatous plant that can also propagate through root division.
 You can divide the root in spring or fall while making sure that each division has at least one bud.
-Plant it in a loosened soil with a hole at about 50 cm deep and 60 cm wide.
+Plant it in loosened soil in a hole approximately 20 inches deep and 24 inches wide.
 Licorice prefers sandy-loam soil that is well-draining, so add compost or sand if the medium is clayish.
 It is best to grow licorice in a sunny area where it can also receive an afternoon shade.

 Plant Care and Maintenance